spqr-praetoria/estate_search/README.md

 - rspec (testing)
 - vite_rails (HRM)
 - action_policy
-- SQLite (For a cheap demo with no postges setup)
+- SQLite3 (For a cheap demo with no postges setup)

 ### Structure
 - I split everything out into their own sub folder